 4. What do you associate with Berlin?

 My grandpa studied here at TU in the 1930s and despite all the things going on, he was able to enjoy excellent music here.
 Regardless of whatever is around you, art can put you in a state where nothing can get to you.
-I think that Berlin is the best place to do that right now with everything going on out there.
+Despite all the ugliness going on in the world and here, I cherish people who don’t give up and continue to run spaces such as Traumabar and Arkaoda where you can simply be.

 5. What’s your favourite place in your town?